noxdafox/pebble/doc/index.rst

       Schedule a job within the Pool.

-      Returns a *Future* object representing the execution of the callable.
+      Returns a *pebble.ProcessFuture* object representing the execution of the callable.

       *function* is the function which is about to be scheduled.
       *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.